 Financial hardships come in a variety of forms.
 Some examples of financial hardships include:

 - You lose your job: When you lose your job, you likely lose a significant portion of your income.
 This can make it harder to pay bills.
 You may also lose your benefits, including affordable health insurance.

-- You have to empty out your emergency fund for an unexpected expense: In this example of a financial hardship, consider an expense that costs you your emergency fund, such as a hospital bill.
-A more out-of-the-box example is if a close family member passes away and you spend money taking time off from work and making travel arrangements, such as airfare and hotel, to attend the funeral.
+- You have to empty your emergency fund for an unexpected expense: In this example of a financial hardship, consider an expense that costs you your emergency fund, such as a hospital bill.
+A more out-of-the-box example is if a close family member passes away, and you spend money taking time off from work and making travel arrangements, such as airfare and hotel, to attend the funeral.

 - You get injured: Perhaps you get injured and have to take time off from work and incur recovery expenses such as physical therapy.
 The combination of temporary income loss and added expense could cause you to incur a financial hardship.

-Financial Hardships Are Temporary
+Financial Hardships are Temporary